 Far up on the hillside, a young man farms a field.
 He planted 4000 trees in a nearby forest, and sowed 20,000 seeds into the pumpkin fields that surround the farmhouse that sits on the hill and overlooks the village.
 A long gravel path connects the two together, and a white wooden fence borders the land between them.
 It was a beautifully quiet morning, and the young man was waiting for his guest.
 The sun shone down on the quaint little farm and warmed the farmer as he worked, until he heard the sound of wise old footsteps tread the gravel path slowly and gently.
 Slowly, almost delicately, the farmer looked out over the wooden fence, a look of breathtaking hope on his face.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Annabell BowyerWrite a Review